owid/covid-19-data/scripts/scripts/vaccinations/README.md

 ### 1. Manual data updates

-Check for new updates and add them in the internal Spreadsheet:
+Check for new updates and manually add them in the internal Spreadsheet:
 - See repo pull requests and issues.
 - Based on previous source urls look for data.